xiulinyang/xiulinyang.github.io/_pages/about.md

 - learnability of natural languages (what makes some languages harder to learn to machines?)

-- computational semantics (How to develope accurate and generalizable parsers?
+- computational semantics (How to develop accurate and generalizable parsers?
 How can we incorporate meaning representation to downstream tasks?)

 - neuro-symbolic NLP (How to incorporate linguistic information to NLP tasks?)